internalfx/quickshot/README.md

 `domain`

-The address of your store (note there is no leading http:// or https://)
+The address of your store (note that only the name before '.myshopify.com' is needed.
+If you use the configuration wizard, it will be trimmed for you.)

 `theme_id`